falk-m/blog/posts/2024-10-28-image-gallery/README.md

             }
 ```

-In details u see that it use a aspect-ratio in combination with 'object-fit: cover':/
+In details u see that it use an aspect-ratio in combination with 'object-fit: cover':/
-It only a suitable solution if your images have a equal ratio or its okay for you only see a part of the image.
+It only a suitable solution if your images have an equal ratio, or it's okay for you only see a part of the image.
 [Here is the full example](index.html)